uniphyd/welcome/CONTRIBUTING.md

 ## Raising an issue
 - Put up labels so that an issue can be easily found
-- Clear explain the issue (add screenshots if necessary)
+- Clearly explain the issue (add screenshots if necessary)

 ## Pull requests